EvaDenekamp/Space-Y/README.md

 # Space-Y
-Applied Data Science Capstone project
+This GitHub repository is created for the Applied Data Science Capstone project.